Google review, Brooklyn LettersBrooklyn Letters

 Theo was wonderful and his work with my son has produced some progress.
 I am grateful for the services Theo provided.

-• Google review, Brooklyn Letters Melissa Stevens ★★★★★ a year ago
+• Google review, Brooklyn Letters Melissa Stevens ★★★★★ 2 years ago

 Highly recommend Jill.
 She is a total pleasure to work with.
 After a few months working with Jill, my son is reading above grade level and LOVES to read.
 Mission accomplished!